geometor/arcprize/README.rst

 --------

 I have been collecting links and summary of papers, repos, youtube videos, and other web pages related to ARC.

 https://geometor.github.io/arcprize/refs/

+I hope to improve the usefulness of this data over time.

+    **NOTE:**

+    the search feature on the website is excellent

+Please recommend any additional references.

 installation
 ------------